Ever wondered why your perfume doesn’t seem to last as long as is stated in reviews? Or as long as your friend’s perfume lasts?

 It is best to apply your perfume before dressing up.

-This will not only save you the discomfort of having stains on your clothes but will also allow the perfume to mix properly with the oil on your skin.
+This will not only save you the discomfort of having stains on your clothes but will also get the perfume to mix properly with the oil on your skin.

-This mix allows perfumes to last longer and smell better on you.
+This mix helps your perfume last longer and smell better on you.

 4. Apply on Pulse Points